Peverill History, Family Crest & Coats of Arms

-England in the great wave of migration following the Norman Conquest of 1066.
+The name Peverill was brought to England in the great wave of migration following the Norman Conquest of 1066.
 The Peverill family lived in Nottingham and Derbyshire.

 Early Origins of the Peverill family

 The surname Peverill was first found in Nottingham and Derbyshire where the family can be traced back to William Peverel, (c.
 1040-c.
 1115) "a natural son of William the Conqueror, who entered England at the Conquest, and received as his share of one hundred and sixty-two manors, many of which were in these two counties."

-Burke, John Bernard, The Roll of Battle Abbey.
-London: Edward Churton, 26, Holles Street, 1848, Print.
-It is claimed that William Peverell the Elder was allegedly the illegitimate son of William the Conqueror by a Saxon princess named Maud Ingelrica.
 "At the time of the Norman survey, [Debden, Essex] belonged to Ralph Peverel; and, reverting to the crown, it was given by Henry II. to his son John, afterwards king of England."
 The reason as to why this family seat was lost is not known.

 Early History of the Peverill family

-Another 287 words (20 lines of text) covering the years 1080, 1155, 1088, 1150, 1419, 1395, 1398, 1398, 1407, 1407, 1419, 1351 and 1377 are included under the topic Early Peverill History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Peverill research.
+Another 158 words (11 lines of text) covering the years 1080, 1155, 1088, 1150, 1155, 1419, 1395, 1398, 1398, 1407, 1407, 1419, 1351 and 1377 are included under the topic Early Peverill History in all our PDF Extended History products and printed products wherever possible.

 Peverill Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Peverell, Peverill, Peverley, Peverly, Littleboys and others.

 Early Notables of the Peverill family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Peverill Notables in all our PDF Extended History products and printed products wherever possible.
+Another 33 words (2 lines of text) are included under the topic Early Peverill Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Peverill family to Ireland
+Migration of the Peverill family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Peverill or a variant listed above: John Peverley settled in Maine in 1626; Rebecca Peverley and her husband settled in Virginia in 1772.